Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

 since $q/2 \ge 1$, hence

 which concludes the proof \end{proof}

 \end{subsection}

-\begin{subsection}{Tightness of measure-valued random variables.} In this subsection, we state general results regarding the tightness of random measures, which we shall later apply in our special case. ~~\\
+\begin{subsection}{Tightness of measure-valued random variables.} In this subsection, we state general results regarding the tightness of random measures, which we shall later apply in our special case.
 Let $(E, \| . \|)$ be a separable Banach space.
 The space ${\cal P}(E)$ of probability measures on $E$ is equipped with the topology of the weak convergence.
 More precisely, we shall consider that ${\cal P}(E)$ is equipped with the Lévy-Prokhorov metric, which also makes it a polish space (one may refer to \cite{billing} for details regarding this topology and tightness in general).

 \begin{define} For a random measure $\mu : \Omega \to {\cal P}(E)$, we define the intensity $I(\mu)$ of $\mu$ by

 that is $I(\mu) \in {\cal P}(E)$ is a deterministic probability measure on $E$. \end{define}